Skip to Content

 Alternatives

-If you are looking for something that is fully sealed then I would recommend that you check out the Penn Spinfisher VI Which will deliver more drag but with about 60% added weight.
-Read the full Penn Spinfisher VI review HERE.
+If you are looking for something fully sealed, then I recommend that you check out the Penn Spinfisher VI, which will deliver more drag but with about 60% added weight.

-For those of you who want to stay at a similar weight and drag, I would have to recommend one of my favorite mid-sized reels the Daiwa Fuego LT.
-This reel has phenomenal drag, is lightweight and is built very well, all at a very affordable price point.
-Read the full Daiwa Fuego LT review HERE.
+For those of you who want to stay at a similar weight and drag, I recommend one of my favorite mid-sized reels, the Daiwa Fuego LT.
+This reel has phenomenal drag, is lightweight, and is built very well, all at a very affordable price.

-If you wanted to step it up a bit in the budget, I would recommend taking a look at the Pflueger Supreme XT which is a high-quality reel that does not cost a fortune.
-The reel is made of high-quality materials such as magnesium and even incorporates carbon fiber into the handle keeping the reel strong and lightweight.
-Read the full Pfleuger Supreme XT review HERE.
+If you want to step it up a bit in the budget, I recommend looking at the Pflueger Supreme XT, a high-quality reel that does not cost a fortune.
+The reel is made of high-quality materials such as magnesium and even incorporates carbon fiber into the handle to keep it strong and lightweight.

 Pflueger Supreme XT Spinning Fishing Reel | Amazon